Use your home's equity to take cash out

 You can use your refinance as an opportunity to consolidate debt.
 This may allow you to lower the amount you're paying on your total monthly bills, because the interest rate on your mortgage is probably going to be lower than the rate you're getting on your credit cards or the other types of bank loans.

 Make a big purchase.

-You may choose to use cash-out refinancing for nonrecurring expenses, like buying a car, paying for a wedding or financing an education — purchases that might otherwise require you to borrow funds at a higher, non-tax-deductible interest rate.
+You may choose to use cash-out refinancing for nonrecurring expenses, like buying a car, paying for a wedding or financing an education—purchases that might otherwise require you to borrow funds at a higher interest rate.

 Consider all your options.

 If your home is an important part of your total net worth, make sure to consider all your options carefully before deciding to take cash out of your home’s equity.
 Consolidating debt and then taking on new consumer debt will increase your overall liabilities, while potentially giving you a false sense of financial security.
-If you are considering cash-out refinancing to pay educational expenses, you may also want to look into state and federal education loan programs that also offer tax-deductible interest.
+If you are considering cash-out refinancing to pay educational expenses, you may also want to look into state and federal education loan programs.

 Ready to refinance your mortgage?